 I have made this recipe gluten-free by only using almond flour, or I have made it with only all-purpose flour.
 Trust me when I say you should add both flours, but of course, you can use either 2 cups of almond flour or 2 cups all-purpose flour.

-Allow them to cool for about 5-10 minutes and then move them to a cooling rack to cool completely.
+- Allow them to cool for about 5-10 minutes before devouring.

 I don’t mash the banana too much because I like the chunky texture of bananas in my muffins, but mash them however you like.

 Use 3 bananas for a lesser banana flavor, and add 4 Tablespoons of brown sugar to even out the sweetness.

 Make sure the melted butter is cooled before adding it, or add it in slowly so you don’t scramble the eggs.